chocolatey/choco/Scenarios.md

  * should not have a successful package result for missing package
  * should not have inconclusive package result
  * should not have warning package result
+ * should print out package from config file in message
+ * should specify config file is being used in message

 #### when noop installing a package